reveng007/Learning-EDR-and-EDR_Evasion/README.md

 # Learning-EDR-and-EDR_Evasion
-I will be uploading all the codes which I created with the help either opensource projects or blogs.
-This is a step by step EDR learning path for me.
+I will be uploading all the codes which I created with the help of either open-source projects or blogs.
+This is a step-by-step EDR learning path for me.

 ### Learning Curve:

 #### Schematic:
-1. SSN Sorting and Patching
+1. Direct Syscall -> SSN Sorting and Patching
 2. Indirect Syscall
 3. Indirect Dynamic Syscall
 4. Memory Scanning Evasion